timeterm/timeterm/nats-manager/README.md

 # nats-manager

-nats-manager manages accounts for embedded Timeterm (frontend-embedded) devices, referred to as emdevs.
+nats-manager manages accounts for embedded Timeterm (frontend-embedded) devices, referred to as emdevs to keep topics short.

 ## Granted Permissions